-Definition: Sexual harassment is defined as unwelcome sexual advances including sexual violence, requests for sexual favors, and/or physical, verbal, or written conduct of a sexual nature when:
+Definition: Sexual harassment is defined as unwelcome sexual advances, including sexual violence, requests for sexual favors, and physical, verbal, or written conduct of a sexual nature when:

 - 1. Submission to such conduct is made explicitly or implicitly a condition of a student's progress in school or participation in any team, club or organization, or - 2.
-Such abusive or humiliating speech or conduct is directed against another and persists after the objections of the person targeted by the speech or conduct; or - 3.
-Such conduct would be regarded by a reasonable person as creating an intimidating, hostile, or offensive environment that substantially interferes with a student's education or participation in extracurricular programs or activities.
+Such abusive or humiliating speech or conduct is directed against another and persists after the objections of the person targeted by the speech or conduct or - 3.
+A reasonable person would regard such conduct as creating an intimidating, hostile, or offensive environment that substantially interferes with a student's education or participation in extracurricular programs or activities.

-Sexual harassment may include incidents between any member of the Calexico Mission School community, including faculty, staff, students, and nonstudents or nonemployee participants in Calexico Mission School programs - such as vendors, contractors, visitors, coaches, and parents.
+Sexual harassment may include incidents between any Calexico Mission School community member, including faculty, staff, students, and nonstudents or nonemployee participants in Calexico Mission School programs - such as vendors, contractors, visitors, coaches, and parents.
 It includes activities and behavior that occur either on or off campus.